 Development of response plan

-- 6 to 12 months – continuing to ensure access to appropriate support and interventions, reviewing actions under this plan and making any recommendations for further support based on identified needs, ongoing coordination and support for Canterbury DHB recovery plan.
+The Ministry will continue to ensure access to appropriate support and interventions, reviewing actions under this plan and making any recommendations for further support based on identified needs, ongoing coordination and support for CDHB’s recovery plan.

 Updates on this plan will be provided on this page as work progresses.